Marine viruses: In the water column

+Viruses in the marine water column are too small to be able to counter the motion of ocean currents.
+They must drift at the mercy of the currents, and consequentially are classified amongst the plankton (from the Greek planktos (πλαγκτός), meaning "drifter" or "wanderer").

+These planktonic viruses are also known as virioplankton.

 Marine viral activity presents a potential explanation of the paradox of the plankton proposed by George Hutchinson in 1961.
 The paradox of the plankton is that many plankton species have been identified in small regions in the ocean where limited resources should create competitive exclusion, limiting the number of coexisting species.
 Marine viruses could play a role in this effect, as viral infection increases as potential contact with hosts increases.
 Viruses could therefore control the populations of plankton species that grow too abundant, allowing a wide diversity of species to coexist.

 In sediments

 Marine bacteriophages play an important role in deep sea ecosystems.
-There are between 5x10^{12} and 1x10^{13} phages per square metre in deep sea sediments and their abundance closely correlates with the number of prokaryotes found in the sediments.
+There are between 5 × 10^{12} and 1 × 10^{13} phages per square metre in deep sea sediments and their abundance closely correlates with the number of prokaryotes found in the sediments.
 They are responsible for the death of 80% of the prokaryotes found in the sediments, and almost all of these deaths are caused by cell lysis (bursting).
 This allows nitrogen, carbon, and phosphorus from the living cells to be converted into dissolved organic matter and detritus, contributing to the high rate of nutrient turnover in deep sea sediments.
 Because of the importance of deep sea sediments in biogeochemical cycles, marine bacteriophages influence the carbon, nitrogen and phosphorus cycles.
 More research needs to be done to more precisely elucidate these influences.